dfinity/portal/docs/developer-docs/functionality/ledger/interact-with-ledger.md

 If you want a canister to receive payment in ICP you need to make sure that the canister knows about the payment, because a transfer only involves the sender and the ledger canister.

-There are currently three patterns to achieve this.
+There are currently two main patterns to achieve this.
 Furthermore, there is a [chartered working group](https://forum.dfinity.org/t/announcing-technical-working-groups/11781) on Ledger & Tokenization which is focused on defining a standard ledger/token interface as well payment flows.

 #### Direct notification by sender